J-Course: Terms and Conditions (Bridging Course)

 - In cases where class is cancelled due to circumstances beyond our control, students will be offered a substitute class or a full refund for that week, to be determined by The Japan Foundation, Sydney.

 - Students who wish to cancel their enrolment after the above cancellation deadline due to circumstances beyond their control are eligible to receive a refund equal to 50% of any remaining course fees.
 Students are required to notify J-Course via email in order to cancel their enrolment.
 The amount refundable is calculated from the date that J-Course receives notification of the student’s cancellation request via email.
+Cancellations received by 5pm on regular business days will be lodged the same day.
+Any cancellations received after 5pm or on weekends or holidays will be lodged the next business day.

 Course and class transfers